 Opened in June 2002, the Thunder Valley Casino Resort has over 3,000 slot machines, 125 table games, and a live poker room with a capacity of 160.
 The resort also features a luxury hotel, a 1,000-capacity entertainment hall, a spa, a 4,500 entertainment venue hosting The Eagles and Gwen Stefani, and 14 restaurants and bars.

 The California online casinos recommended on this page are safe, as they conform to our experts’ high standards.
-Our reviewing criteria include payment safety, fair games, and transparent terms and conditions.
+Our reviewing criteria include safety, fair games, and transparent terms and conditions.